Helperbird/website/src/pages/features/alt-tool-tip-highlighter.md

 icon: "/src/_includes/svgs/cursor.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Show Alt & Image Descriptions
-featureDescription: Simplify your web browsing with Helperbird's Alt & title description feature.
-Get additional information about the content by hovering over images and links.
+featureDescription: Streamline your web browsing by showing image and link descriptions on mouse over with Helperbird on any website or PDF.
+Gain quick insights into content by hovering over images and links.
 group: reading
-color: blue
+color: yellow
 tags:
   - features
   - accessibility